 Property for Self-Support

 According to federal law, only an applicant’s equity interest in any real or personal property that is essential to their self-support is taken into account.
 Examples include farms, rental properties, equipment and other real estate investments that generate income.
 Up to $6,000 of an applicant’s equity interest in the property is exempt from their allowable assets, but only if the property generates a net annual income of at least six percent of the equity value annually.
 Any value above the $6,000 cap is counted as an asset.

 Life Insurance Policies

-Medicaid looks at both the face value and cash value of life insurance policies.
+Both the face value and cash value of life insurance policies can impact Medicaid eligibility.
 Only the cash value of a life insurance policy owned by an applicant may be counted, therefore Medicaid ignores all term life insurance policies.
 Generally, Medicaid exempts whole life insurance policies that total up to $1,500 in face value for an individual applicant.
-If a policy or policies exceed the face value limit, then the cash value of the policy/policies will count towards their asset limit.
+However, if a policy or policies exceed the face value limit, then the cash value of the policy/policies will count towards their asset limit.
 Of course, some states permit higher exemption amounts, others allow partial exemptions, while still others enforce limits on a combined total of both life insurance and burial funds.

 Seek Help With Medicaid Application and Spend-Down